Home

 Baked Eggs

 Baked eggs are an easy change of pace for your brunch menu.
-If you've never tried them these recipes are a good start
+If you've never tried them before, these recipes are a good place to start.

-Use whatever size pan you have and plan on 1-2 servings per quest.
+Use whatever sized ramekins or muffin pans you have and adjust ingredients accordingly.
+Plan on 1-2 baked eggs per quest.
 If you are doing less then a full muffin pan, try to space them out in the pan for more even cooking.
-You can even slightly beat the egg for a more scrambled egg taste and appearance.
+You can even slightly beat the egg for a more scrambled egg texture and appearance.

 Baked Eggs and Bacon